 The decision also comes at a time when ATV use is on the rise.
 In the last 30 years, registered vehicles have more than tripled.

-Among those opposed is David McDaniel, a farmer who lives on the Long Swamp Road.
+Among those opposed is David McDaniel, a farmer who lives on the Chase Road.
 Most days, just a handful of vehicles drive by on the rough, partially discontinued road, and he and his neighbors like it that way.

 McDaniel’s road along with Hadley Mill Road, Chase Road, Hatch Road and Littlefield Road, are the ones permitted to have ATVs, according to the permit.